Friday, May 27th 2022, 2:10 pm - How cold is too cold for swimming in lakes and rivers? Find out here.

 “Most water in Canada is cold," said Beyers.
 "There is more fresh water in Canada than any other country in the world.
 That is from all the lakes, and then you add to that, the oceans on either coast and in the North.
 We are a country with cold temperatures and cold water is everywhere.”

 In general, you should be prepared when diving into cold water since it can cause a shock to the body, even for the strongest of swimmers.
 Beyers recommends slipping into the water slowly, rather than diving, as a way to control the temperature change.

 You should also consider the source of the water you’re planning on swimming in.
 For example, many waterways in British Columbia are glacier-fed, so temperatures will be naturally colder, even in the summer.
-These lakes and rivers may be of particular relief this summer, as B.C. is expected to be hot and dry across the southern and central Interior of the province.

 “Some people think 20°C is too warm and other people think 30°C is just right.
 I think it really is a preference,” said Beyers.

 WHILE BEATING THE HEAT THIS SUMMER KEEP WATER SAFETY IN MIND

 COOL/COLD WATER CAN INCREASE THE RISK OF DROWNING